nuxt-community/pwa-module/README.md

 </a>
 </p>

-> Progressive Web Apps (PWA) are reliable, fast,and engaging, although there are many things that can take a PWA from a baseline to exemplary experience. ([learn more](https://developers.google.com/web/progressive-web-apps)).
+> Progressive Web Apps (PWA) are reliable, fast,and engaging, although there are many things that can take a PWA from a baseline to exemplary experience. ([learn more](https://developers.google.com/web/progressive-web-apps))

-Using Nuxt PWA you can supercharge your current or next Nuxt project with a heavily tested, updated and stable PWA config with _almost_ zero-config!
+Using Nuxt PWA you can supercharge your current or next Nuxt project with a heavily tested, updated and stable PWA solution and zero-config!

 <!-- PWA -->
 <h2 align="center">Quick Setup</h2>